 - Make sure you have prepared for all the changes which come with retirement.
 It’s easy to sit back and relax at this stage in life but it’s vitally important to keep moving and keep busy for both your physical and mental health.

 Take care of yourself

-Sarcopenic obesity means that you move less and are more frail and vulnerable.
-Whilst embarking on your quest to lose weight and build muscle strength you should do everything to ensure your safety in your home.
-A Telecare 24
+Sarcopenia means that you move less and are more frail and vulnerable.
+While embarking on your quest to lose weight and build muscle strength, you should do everything to ensure your safety at home.

-Careline alarm means that you can constantly be in touch with a family member, neighbour, carer or helper whom you have previously nominated via a wireless pendant or bracelet which calls a 24-hour call centre if you are in trouble.
+A Telecare24 personal alarm means that you can constantly be in touch with a family member, neighbour, caregiver, or helper whom you have previously nominated via a wireless pendant or bracelet that calls a 24-hour call centre if you are in trouble.
 Suitable for all elderly people with a whole range of medical conditions, I would really recommend this as a GP for anybody requiring peace of mind.

 It is a pleasure to have you read this.
 See more similar information on our blog.
 Thank you.